-It is unlawful for any person to keep or harbor more than four (4) dogs or four (4) cats or a combination of both not to exceed a total for four (4), which are over the age of four months on or in any lot, premises, dwelling, building, structure, boat, or living accommodation.
+It is unlawful for any person to keep or harbor more than four (4) dogs or four (4) cats or a combination of both not to exceed a total of four (4), which are over the age of four (4) months on or in any lot, premises, dwelling, building, structure, boat, or living accommodation.

-8.02.060 Running at large prohibited.
+8.02.060 Dog running at large prohibited.

-No person owning any dog or cat, or having the care, custody, control, or possession of any dog or cat shall suffer, allow, or permit such dog or cat to run, be, or remain at large on any public street, road, alley, park, square, school, or other public place or upon any private property other than the property of the owner or custodian of such dog or cat without the consent of the owner of such property, within the corporate limits of the City; and all dogs may be deemed running at large within the meaning of this section unless tied or restrained by chain, strap or cord, not to exceed six (6) feet in length, attached to their collars and actually held by some person, or staked away from the public walkway or thoroughfare.
-Any such restraining device shall be of sufficient strength as to prevent being broken, severed, or otherwise rendered ineffective by the weight and/or strength of the dog; and every dog or cat found running at large in violation of the provisions of this section shall be immediately seized and impounded.
-Upon the second impoundment for running at large the animal shall be required to be spayed/neutered.
+No person owning any dog, or having the care, custody, control, or possession of any dog-shall suffer, allow, or permit such dog-to run, be, or remain at large on any public street, road, alley, park, square, school, or other public place or upon any private property other than the property of the owner or custodian of such dog without the consent of the owner of such property, within the corporate limits of the City; and all dogs may be deemed running at large within the meaning of this section unless tied or restrained by chain, strap or cord, not to exceed six (6' 0") feet in length, attached to their collars and actually held by some person, or staked away from the public walkway or thoroughfare.
+Any such restraining device shall be of sufficient strength as to prevent being broken, severed, or otherwise rendered ineffective by the weight and/or strength of the dog; and every dog found running at large in violation of the provisions of this section shall be immediately seized and impounded.
+Upon the second (2nd) impoundment for running at large the animal shall be required to be spayed/neutered.
 The cost will be paid for by the owner of the animal.
-For purposes of this section, any dog or cat in or upon any vehicle shall be deemed to be on the premises of the operator thereof.
+For purposes of this section, any dog in or upon any vehicle shall be deemed to be on the premises of the operator thereof.
+Violation of this provision shall constitute an infraction which shall be enforced pursuant to the provision of EGMC 1.04.